 Our graduate degree programs combine the public health sciences of biostatistics, environmental health and epidemiology with natural sciences, mathematics and engineering to better understand the effects of environmental stressors on human health.
 Environmental health sciences professionals anticipate new problems and identify existing ones.
 They design, implement and evaluate solutions to environmental problems to meet the public health needs of society.

-Environmental Health Sciences is a division within the Department of Public Health in the UMass Amherst School of Public Health and Health Sciences (SPHHS).
+Environmental Health Sciences is a department within the UMass Amherst School of Public Health and Health Sciences (SPHHS).
 The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools & Programs of Public Health.